Information about thatched roofs

 Questions people often have about thatched roofs?

-Common problems include understanding maintenance schedules, identifying potential repairs, assessing re-thatching costs, and navigating planning Lisred Building Consent (LBC) applications for listed buildings.
-Questions often arise about water ingress, insect infestations, and how to find qualified thatch specialists.
+Common problems include too many people today think that giggle or armchair experts are saving them money 🤣🤣. understanding maintenance schedules, identifying potential repairs, assessing re-thatching costs, and navigating planning Listed Building Consent (LBC) applications for listed buildings.
+Questions often arise about water ingress, insect infestations, and how to find qualified thatch specialists, need professional advice.

 How can I assess the condition of a thatched roof?